Chapter 8. Collections and Enumerators

 this problem is to maintain a container of a type that holds the

-ATL smart type but that doesn’t overload operator&
+ATL smart type but that doesn’t overload operator&.

-ATL provides the CAdapt
+ATL provides the CAdapt class for this purpose.

 ATL Smart Type Adapter

-class is provided for the
+The CAdapt class is provided for the

 sole purpose of wrapping ATL smart types for use in C++ containers.